Home | Send Feedback | Share on Bluesky |

 Not every function supports every time unit.

 Converting a String to a Date object and vice versa is a common task in applications.
-For converting a String into a Date object date-fns provides the parse
+For converting a String into a Date object, date-fns provides the parse function.

-requires three parameters.
-The input string to be parsed, the description of the format as string and the baseDate.
-The function returns a Date object when it is able to parse the string successfully.
+parse requires three parameters: the input string to be parsed, the description of the format as a string, and the baseDate.
+The function returns a Date object when it's able to parse the string successfully.

 import parse from 'date-fns/parse';